EricDavenport/ios-loops-lab/README.md

 ## Question 1

 What's the difference between `break` and `continue`?
 Give an example that demonstrates their differences.
+Break informs the program to stop running.
+The conditions have been met and it no longer need to contiue running.

+if x = 13 {
+print("The game is over")
+break
+} else {
+print("You still have 5 additional levels remaining") continue
+}

+Continue is when the code needs to still run following executing the code.
+Continue will allow the code to move forward with the next.

 ***
 ## Question 2